DavidZwitser/bqn-zed/README.md

 - Function glyphs are highlighted as `operators`, leaving `function` highlighting for user written functions.
 - 1- and 2-modifiers use `type` highlighting (since BQN doesn't specify types).
 - `{ } : ; ← ↩ ⇐ `(`𝕊` in headers) are highlighted as `keywords` to make them stand as controllflow primitives.
-- In contrast with `𝕊`, `𝕩 𝕨 𝔽 𝔾 𝕤 _𝕣 _𝕣_` keep their syntactic coloring for readibility reasons in headers.
+- In contrast with `𝕊`, `𝕩 𝕨 𝔽 𝔾 𝕤 _𝕣 _𝕣_` keep their syntactic coloring in headers for readibility reasons.

 ## Features
-- Syntax highlighting
+- Syntax highlighting.
-- Outline support
+- Outline support.
-- Runnable blocks
+- Runnable blocks.
   - When you write a nameless block, a run button will apear next to it.
   - You need `bqn` in your path in order to use this.
-- Hover documentation (powered by the lsp)
+- Hover documentation (powered by the lsp).

 ## Gripes
 - Sadly system functions `•` aren't deconstructed in the tree-sitter grammar, that is why I can't do the `.` seperated notation highlighting.
-- The lsp, while very nice that we have it, could use features like `goto definition` or `refactoring` tools.
+- The lsp, while very nice, could use features like `goto definition` or `refactoring` tools.
 - The LSP should download automatically.
 Now that needs to happen manually.
-- Hover highlighting doesn't always seem to work.
+- Hover documentation doesn't always seem to work.
 - The extension doesn't support a `\` keyboard.
-That is sadly not possible for now in Zed.
+That is sadly currently not possible in Zed.

 ## Making Zed BQN friendly
 Install the [BQN font](https://dzaima.github.io/BQN386/)